Manage System Secrets

 export command, to make it available to the script.

-From Couchbase Server 4.6.2 onwards, on initial start-up, Couchbase Server waits by default for the master password to be entered at the prompt.
+At start-up, Couchbase Server waits for the master password to be entered.

 The Couchbase Server Secret-Management system allows you to rotate (periodically change, to reduce the risk of illicit discovery or deciphering) the different elements of the system: